wecountwords/project-4/README.md

 # project-4
-Twitter-like social network app
+Build a Twitter-like social network app

 **Design Decisions**
-- Since this will be a twitter-like social network web-app, we will keep the twitter 280 max char limit for posts.
+- Since this will be a twitter-like app, we will keep the twitter 280 max char limit for posts.

 **References**
 * Course lectures, notes, previous assignments, and assigment solutions posted by Teaching Fellows